- For immediate practical tools for handling grief go to:

 There is a deep wisdom in that joy.
 The heaviness of deep sadness becomes a lightness, an aliveness, that is grounded and rich.

 We remember the people in our lives who have done their grieving work...they are easy to spot.
 They feel safe to us because they've been through the fire of grief to the other side.
 They know the pain and suffering and yet are somehow light and open.

-"When Love is my only defense, I are invincible."
+"When Love is my only defense, I am invincible."

 –Tao Te Ching

 Today I lead two grief recovery retreats to help people deal with loss.
-For those dealing with the loss of a loved one, of one's own health, a relationship or other issues, find out more about the weekend Grief and Loss Workshop.
+For those dealing with the loss of a loved one, of one's own health, of a relationship or other issues, find out more about the weekend Grief and Loss Workshop.

 The other retreat useful for handling grief is called Breaking Through the Old Story.
 It is designed to help people work through their stuck emotions, especially handling grief, fear, and anger, and get to the other side.

 Both retreats are accelerated emotional therapy, where people can find deep relief over a period of days.

 The other side of pain is an open space, safe in its vulnerability, alive to the treasures of this moment: joy, peace, compassion.